-As well as Guernsey, the second largest of the Channel Islands, The Bailiwick is made up of a group of islands that also include Alderney, Sark, Herm, Jethou, Brecqhou and Lihou among others.
+As well as Guernsey, the second largest of the Channel Islands, the Bailiwick is made up of a group of islands including Alderney, Sark, Herm, Jethou, Brecqhou and Lihou.

-Is the most northerly of the Channel Islands and has a population of around 2,000.
+Alderney is the most northerly of the Channel Islands and has a population of around 2,000.
 It is one-and-a-half miles wide and three-and-a-half miles long.
-The islands has a varied history and, like all of the Channel Islands, has stunning scenery, beaches and and a plethora of fauna and flora at every turn.
+The island has a varied history and, like all of the Channel Islands, has stunning scenery, beaches and an abundance of flora and fauna at every turn.
 It has its own harbour and airport.

-Where cars and bicycles are banned, is just a 20-minute ferry ride away from Guernsey and is one and a half miles long and less than half a mile wide.
-It is the perfect place to get away from it all where relaxation and tranquillity make it a perfect retreat and a popular haunt for yachtsmen.
+Cars and bicycles are banned on Herm, which is just a 20-minute ferry ride away from Guernsey.
+It is one-and-a-half miles long and less than half a mile wide.
+Herm is the perfect place to get away from it all, where relaxation and tranquillity make it a perfect retreat and a popular haunt for yachtsmen.